 For slower ones, the choice is merely personal.
-You can get a control-oriented paddle to keep your natural game, or may try to excel some power shots and use them in your favor interchangeably with soft shots.
+You can get a control-oriented paddle to keep your natural game or may try to excel in some power shots and use them in your favor interchangeably with soft shots.
 The middle way?
 Graphite paddles.
-They’re control oriented, plus returns a good power delivery if you try harder strokes with them.
+They’re control-oriented, plus return a good power delivery if you try harder strokes with them.
 However, be considerate about the weight.
 The more weight it carries, the more powerful it’ll get which in return will cause shot placement errors for you.

 What skill level are you on?

 Skill level is pickleball’s own game rating criteria for how good or bad you’re in it.
 Besides, I also refer to the player’s ability and the time he/she takes to grasp the game.
 In pickleball 0.5 to 2.0 is beginner, 2.5 to 4.0 is intermediate and from 4.0 to 5.0+ are advanced level players.

 If you’re a beginner, I’d recommend you some plywood pickleball paddles to practice in your backyard.
 They’re well-budgeted and get you a hang on to some of the most intricate shits in the game, and though, you can also generate and learn how to play power shots, override the opponents, and make the rallies speak fire.
 One drawback, however, is their weight, and they often cause tennis elbow problems.
 So, if you can afford it, get a polymer or graphite paddle with a large-celled honeycomb core.
 The goal here is to get a lightweight paddle with a smooth surface.
 Onix Z5 Graphite and Uteeqe are two of the best beginner pickleball paddles.